charlieb/syncer/README.md

     */3 * * * * python syncer.py

-It will automatically read it's configuration information from a json formatted file named config in the current directory.
+It will automatically read it's configuration information from a json formatted file named *config* in the current directory.

-The settings are as follows you can copy and paste the below:
+The config file settings are as follows.
+You can copy and paste the below:

     {